 Timing the blood sugar tests in this situation is therefore critical.
 This is where doing home diabetes test really comes into its own as it allows you to test after meals.

 What types of home diabetes tests are available

 Blood glucose meters are a cheap and accurate method of testing glucose levels in finger-prick samples of blood.
 Glucose meters with sufficient glucose test strips to test the whole family are available for between £15 and £20

 A HbA1c blood test also known as a glycosylated haemoglobin blood test is the gold standard in diabetes testing.
 Until last year this was only available as a lab-based test, so the blood had to be collected and sent for analysis.

 2019 saw the development of rapid HbA1c test kits, allowing finger prick sample analysis in under 10 minutes.
-Not quite a home test, but it probably will be over the next 12 months.
+Not quite a home test yet, but it probably will be over the next 12 months.
 They are currently only available in professional bulk packs of 10 HbA1c blood test kits but 2021 should see the introduction of the same test kit in single packs of home HbA1c test kits.